 Stoke-on- UA In-house Fortnightly Alternate fortnightly Fortnightly Winter charging In residual 2 HWRC

 Trent Two-stream (Paper (includes from 2021 waste locations

 separate) food)

-Staffordshire WDA
+Staffordshire WDA 15 HWRC

-County As the WI)A SCC does not collect waste from the kerhside like the WCAs and IIA locations (to be
+County locations (to be

-brought in
+AS th e wda, scc doe A, SCC does not collect waste from the kerbside like the WCAs and UA.

-house in 2021)
+house house in 2021)

-^{}A Teckal company is a council owned private company who operates on behalf of the council with certain benefits (e.g. pensions)
+A Teckal company is a council owned private company who operates on behalf of the council with certain benefits (e.g. pensions)